icopy-site/awesome/docs/awesome/dive-into-machine-learning.md

 **[Learn how to use Jupyter Notebook](http://opentechschool.github.io/python-data-intro/core/notebook.html) (5-10 minutes).** (You can [learn by screencast](https://www.youtube.com/watch?v=qb7FT68tcA8) instead.)

 Now, follow along with this brief exercise: **[An introduction to machine learning with scikit-learn](http://scikit-learn.org/stable/tutorial/basic/tutorial.html)**.
-Do it in `ipython` or Jupyter Notebook.
-It'll really boost your confidence.
+Do it in `ipython` or a Notebook, it'll really boost your confidence.

 [![I'll wait.](https://user-images.githubusercontent.com/2420688/29441281-00eff0c4-837f-11e7-9666-d653a1cd2372.jpeg)](http://scikit-learn.org/stable/tutorial/basic/tutorial.html)